"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 And well, I didn't go down without a fight, let me tell you.
 I complained and threatened, especially when he accidentally, over time, broke three or four of our (1940's) jade-ite dishes.
 And made burritos for himself every night for two weeks straight.
 And when he asked Naomi to bring home more chicken so he could make more burritos while I was standing right there (let's draw a curtain over what happened then).

 Mostly, I felt like I'd lost my kitchen, my territory.
-(Keep in mind Naomi does her own cooking and is often in there, too).
+(Remember, Naomi does her own cooking and is often in there, also).
 And mostly I felt threatened.
 I mean, here I was making a variety of low cost, filling meals, saving the day (and our budget), but what did Tom want more?
 Burritos.
 Not even chicken burritos, always, but anything you could push around in a pan, sprinkle some cheese over, then wrap up in a tortilla.

 And wow.
 What masterpieces Tom has created!
 We very often have no chicken left in the house yet my oh my, he's learned to make the meanest, leanest, tastiest vegetable burritos on the planet.
 I am so not kidding!